Christendom College has had 45 years to create and nurture many traditions and activities that are beloved by students.

 Theatrical Productions and Musicals

-Once a semester, the Christendom Players theater group holds a theatrical production, either a play or a musical.
+Once a semester, the Christendom Players theater group holds a theatrical production, typically a play in the fall and a musical in the spring.
 These productions feature impressive set design, elaborate costumes, and layered performances from the students involved.
-The productions are typically performed at one of the local middle schools, due to their large auditoriums.

 Cup O' Coeli